codesardine/jde/README.md

 #### Installation:

 Packages available for archlinux based distributions, if you use something else, you will have to install manually or make your own distribution package.

-Available from Manjaro Linux repositorys stand alone, or you can download Manjaro WebDad edition [ISO image](https://sourceforge.net/projects/manjaro-webdad/) from sourceforge.

 To install as application do (sudo pacman -S jade-dashboard-git), if you want to run it as a Desktop environment you also need to install (jade-desktop-mode).